GoogleChromeLabs/react-adaptive-hooks/README.md

 ## Objective

 Make it easier to target low-end devices while progressively adding high-end-only features on top.
-Using these hooks can help you give users a great experience best suited to their device and network constraints.
+Using these hooks and utilities can help you give users a great experience best suited to their device and network constraints.

 ## Installation